-on-site recycling for your complex, there are some drop-off recycling options in Cuyahoga County.
+on-site recycling for your complex, there are some free drop-off recycling options in Cuyahoga County.
 The drop-offs are provided by private companies and by local communities.

-- Cardboard and paper may be dropped off at River Valley Paper or Royal Oak Recycling locations. - Aluminum cans may be dropped off at Northeast Ohio Aluminum Cans for Burned Children (ACBC) locations. - Individual cities within Cuyahoga County may have drop off recycling locations at their service departments as well.
-See the District's website.
+- Cardboard and paper may be dropped off at Integrity Fiber or Royal Oak Recycling locations. - Aluminum cans may be dropped off at Northeast Ohio Aluminum Cans for Burned Children (ACBC) locations. - Repeat Glass has free drop off locations listed on their website for glass bottles and jars. - Individual cities within Cuyahoga County may have drop off recycling locations at their service departments as well.
+Visit the District's website.